One Dish Italian Chicken and Rice Bake

 Changes I would make: None are necessary!

 Difficulty: Easy.
 Takes a little planning to get this in the oven nice and early because it does take quite awhile to cook.
 But that’s all hands-off time.
-I actually really like that because I get super tired in the late afternoon and early evening so this way I don’t have to worry about standing in the kitchen cooking because I did it all two and half hours before dinner.
+I actually really like that because I get super tired in the late afternoon and early evening.
+With this dish, I don’t have to worry about standing in the kitchen cooking because I did it all two and half hours before dinner.

 Disclaimer: This One Dish Italian Chicken and Rice Bake was created in connection with Red Gold Tomatoes.
 Red Gold compensated me for the time required to create this recipe and share it with you.
 All opinions are always my own.
 Thank you for supporting my blog by reading about brands I use and love in my own home.